-Montpelier's third-quarter earnings per share outperformed the
+Montpelier's earnings per share in the fourth quarter surpassed the

 Montpelier Re Holdings Ltd. (MRH) was formed in 2001 by White

 Mountains Insurance Group Ltd. and Benfield Holdings Ltd., to take